There it was.

 First I’ll give you the definition so you, too, can be in the know.
 (Of course, you’re probably already ahead of me, so feel free to skip down to why this matters at all.)

-Our CEO, Dan Gannon, has a blog called This Is Not Complicated.
-His philosophy in business is to start simple, keep a finisher’s mentality, and not to overcomplicate.
+There is a school of philosophy in business that argues it is best to start simple, keep a finisher’s mentality, and not to overcomplicate.
 Because we human beings have a terrible tendency to overcomplicate things.
 If you’ve had a child in middle school, you know what I mean.

-Dan was reminding us to view our MVP with an Occam’s Razor filter.
-Eric Reis’s definition of a MVP in his book, Lean Startup, is that:
+Suddenly, I was prompted to view our MVP with an Occam’s Razor filter.
+In his book, Lean Startup, Eric Reis’s defines an MVP as such:

 - It has enough value that people are willing to use it or buy it initially